-Development of additional drinking water resources in the Mishnock area of West Greenwich and Coventry will continue to be a long time goal of the Kent County Water Authority strategic plan.
-Scientific analysis of this aquifer revealed that three to four million gallons per day of drinking water could be realized with insignificant impact to the surrounding environment.
-The proposed expansion of the well fields would be within the property purchased a number of years ago by the Kent County Water Authority for this purpose.
+Some years ago, the Kent County Water Authority purchased over 500 acres of land to develop additional production wells in West Greenwich and Coventry.
+Development of additional drinking water resources in this land will continue to be a long term goal of the Kent County Water Authority strategic plan.
+A comprehensive scientific analysis of this aquifer provided substantive documentation to the Rhode Island Department of Environmental Management that three to four million gallons per day of drinking water could be realized with insignificant impact to the surrounding environment.
+The well field expansion proposed as part of this study would be within the confines of the property purchased for this purpose.
 These additional wells are necessary to supplement the existing supply in support of the communities we serve.
 For several years, the Kent County Water Authority attempted to navigate its way through the ambiguities of the RIDEM permitting process hoping to economically tap the safe yield of these additional drinking water resources.
 A viable, cost effective permit to expand the well field could not be obtained.
-Other communities are now experiencing similar obstacles in their quest for both replacement and additional public water wells to support growth in their communities.
-Because of our past experience and the trend towards disapproval of new or expanded groundwater supplies, we have focused our resources on moving forward to tap the full potential of our existing well field and other potential sources of increased supply.
-A Department of Health approved treatment system regime is in the final design stage.
-We hope to bid the construction of the project this year and have full production capabilities online by 2010.
+Consequently, efforts in this direction continue to remain on hold while other alternative sources of drinking water are being sought.
+A growing number of communities are now experiencing similar obstacles in their quest for both replacement and additional public water wells to support growth in their communities.
+Because of our past experience and the trend towards disapproval of new or expanded groundwater supplies, we have focused our resources on moving forward to tap the full potential of our existing well field and evaluating the feasibility of other potential sources of increased supply.
+A Department of Health approved treatment system regime is in the final design stage for our existing well field.
+We hope to bid the construction of the project in 2010 and have full production capabilities online by 2011.